leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 This completes the environment setup.

-To follow this tutorial, it is recommended to have the most up-to-date docs open.
+To follow this tutorial, having the most up-to-date docs open is recommended.
 This is the [Gno Developer Portal](https://docs.onbloc.xyz/).

 ## Generating a Gno.Land keypair with Gnokey

-To interact with the `Gno.Land` blockchain, we will need to generate a keypair.
+To interact with the `Gno.Land` blockchain, we must generate a keypair.
 This is done using the [Gnokey](https://docs.onbloc.xyz/docs/cli/gnokey) CLI tool.

 To generate a new keypair and add it to local storage, run: